sandvikcode/data-science-take-home/README.md

 You have **7 days** to complete the assignment from the time that you have received the email containing the link to this GitHub repository.

-> **Note:** Your submission will be judged with this timeframe in mind, and that we do not expect the equivalent of a month's worth of work.
+> **Note:** Your submission will be judged with this timeframe in mind, and we do not expect the equivalent of a month's worth of work.

 ### Requirements